Attendance and Truancy

 Verification of Illness (Ed.
 Code 46011)

-The statewide average absence rate for typical childhood illness is 5 days.
-Cambrian School District allows each parent to excuse up to 10 days without verification of illness from a medical professional or school employee.
+The statewide average absence rate for typical childhood illnesses is 5 days.
+The Cambrian School District allows each parent to excuse up to 10 days of absence without verification of illness from a medical professional or a school employee.
 Anytime your child has a doctor’s appointment and/or documentation requiring them to stay home from school, provide this immediately when your student returns to school.
 These absences will be recorded and verified.

 Students too ill to attend school after 10 days are required to bring verification of illness from a medical professional on their return to school.
 If your child is under the regular care of a physician for a serious or chronic condition, or they are directed to stay home by a medical professional before the 10 days are reached, you should provide the verification at that time.
-Absences for illnesses not verified after 10 days will be marked unexcused and subject the student and/or parents to compulsory education law guidelines.
+Absences due to illness not verified after 10 days will be marked unexcused and may subject the student and/or parents to compulsory education law guidelines.

 Chronic Illness

 If your student has a diagnosed chronic illness, you may receive a physician’s authorization to excuse absences for your child.
-The form requires the treating physician to verify diagnosis and list symptoms that would not necessitate an office visit, but require the student to remain home from school.
-With this authorization, the parent sends a note when the child returns to school listing one or more of the symptoms the physician has identified.
+The form requires the treating physician to verify the diagnosis and list symptoms that would not necessitate an office visit, but require the student to remain home from school.
+With this authorization, the parent sends a note upon the child's return to school, listing one or more of the symptoms the physician has identified.
 These absences are considered verified.
 Please notify the district office if your child has a chronic illness.

 Absences Allowed by Law (Ed.
 Code 46010, 48205)

 It is important for parents to let the school know whenever their child is absent.
-However, under state law, an absence is considered ‘excused’ only for these reasons:
+However, under state law, an absence is considered ‘excused’ only for the reasons listed below:

-- Illness: A child is too ill to attend school and/or if he or she has a contagious condition, a temperature of over 100, symptoms of vomiting or diarrhea, or written orders from a doctor to stay at home.
-If the child is ill 10 days or more, the school may require a note from a physician documenting the child’s illness and the necessity of having the child stay home from school.
+- Illness: A child is too ill to attend school, or if they have a contagious condition, a temperature of over 100, symptoms of vomiting or diarrhea, or written orders from a doctor to stay at home.
+If the child is ill for 10 days or more, the school may require a note from a physician documenting the illness and the need for the child to stay home.

 - Due to quarantine under the direction of a county or city health official.